Lunar Eclipse – March 3, 2026

 Summer-weight Observing with Binoculars and Sky Safari

 Summer has traditionally seen a waning in my telescope use.
 Longer days that see twilight stretching into night time hours put a bit of a damper on my enthusiasm to spend a lot of time viewing and then there are the bugs.
 Dare to stay out too long without mosquito protection and you’ll quickly regret it.
-Of course I’ll make a point to bring a telescope on any trip to darker skies but my summer backyard viewing time is generally much more limited and oriented around binocular viewing.
+While I’ll be sure to bring a telescope on any trip to darker skies, during the summer months my backyard viewing time is generally more limited and oriented around binocular observing.

 Read more…